JiahuiWu2022/modbus_serial_security_protocols/README.md

 ## Note:
 Please read Readme.md in each sub protocol directory first.
-If a Hardware UART interface is used, the socket initialized here is only a placeholder and is not used for data transfer.
+If a hardware UART interface is used, the socket initialized here is only a placeholder and is not used for data transfer.
 Every frame is read from and sent through UART.

 ## Reference specification.